garethltm/obsibrain/2024 Semester 1/COMPSCI361 - Machine Learning/eigenvectors (principal components).md

-orthogonal unit vectors in directions of data variability
+- orthogonal unit vectors in directions of data variability
+- each principal components is a new axis in your new coordinate system created
+- they define the new attribute space